Rolling stock leasing companies, Roscos, have found willing private equity buyers. Antonio Fabrizio reports.

 The investors will take equal stakes in the business and are funding the acquisition through a combination of equity and debt.

 Mallin claimed that banks may not have been best placed to operate train lessors in the first place.

 “I have always thought it is not a sensible place for a business like this with operating leased assets to sit on a bank’s balance sheet,” he said.

-Tammy Samuel, a partner in law firm SNR Denton ’s transport and infrastructure division, agreed that the new owners were likely to be more proactive than the bankshad been.
+Tammy Samuel, a partner in law firm SNR Denton’s transport and infrastructure division, agreed that the new owners were likely to be more proactive than the banks

 She said: “The shrinking of business opportunities and the financial crisis meant that banks decided rolling stock was not going to be a core part of their business.